Local Instance

 Deployment

-COCONUT is packaged and published as Helm for Kubernetes deployment, which makes the installation easy to define, install, and upgrade.
+COCONUT can be packaged and published as Helm charts for container orchestration deployment, which makes the installation easy to define, install, and upgrade.
 You need to install Helm first to use the charts.
 Please refer to the Helm's documentation to get started.

 The chart comes with following optional dependencies which you can opt to have in your deployment if you wish to: